xiang5074/KD-QST/README.md

 If you use this codebase, please cite:
 - Efficient quantum state tomography with two complementary measurements.
 - Direct Quantum State Tomography Based on Kirkwood-Dirac Quasiprobability.

+## License
+This code is distributed under an Mozilla Public License Version 2.0.